mcneel/help-docs/_jp/flamingo/5/help/material-image-properties.md

 This will effect the color of [reflection channel](advanced-material-properties-main.html#highlight-color) based on the image color at that point.

 ####  Specular intensity
-This will change the [amount of reflection](advanced-material-properties-main.html#intensity) based on the greyscale of the image at that point.
+This will change the [amount of reflection](advanced-material-properties-main.html#intensity) based on the grayscale of the image at that point.
 This is used often in Texture Sets as a Specular Map.

 ####  Highlight sharpness
-This will adjust the sharpness vs blurriness of the [highlight](advanced-material-properties-main.html#intensity) based on the grey scale value of the map at that point.
+This will adjust the sharpness vs blurriness of the [highlight](advanced-material-properties-main.html#intensity) based on the grayscale value of the map at that point.

 #### Highlight shape
 {: #advanced-highlight-shape}
 Affects the shape of the highlight.

 ####  Transparency
-This will effect the amount of [transparency](advanced-material-properties-main.html#intensity) in the material based on the greyscale of the image.
+This will effect the amount of [transparency](advanced-material-properties-main.html#intensity) in the material based on the grayscale of the image.

 ####  Translucency
-This will effect the amount of [transparency](advanced-material-properties-transparency.html#translucency) in the material based on the greyscale of the image.
+This will effect the amount of [transparency](advanced-material-properties-transparency.html#translucency) in the material based on the grayscale of the image.

 ####  Attenuation
-This will effect the amount of [attenuation](advanced-material-properties-transparency.html#attenuation) in the material based on the greyscale of the image.
+This will effect the amount of [attenuation](advanced-material-properties-transparency.html#attenuation) in the material based on the grayscale of the image.

 #### Offsets X/Y
 {: #advanced-x-y-offset}
 Offsets the material from the x- and y-axis.

 ####  Rotation
 This will rotate the image map.
-Use the rotate the image 90 or 180 degrees if needed to re-orient the image from its default rotation.
+Use to rotate the image 90 or 180 degrees if needed to reorient the image from its default rotation.